xiix0/scam/README.md

-There is a fly on your nose.
+You will have a long and unpleasant discussion with your supervisor.